Efficient Perception, Planning, and Control Algorithm for Vision-Based Automated Vehicles: Introduction

 To understand complex driving scenes, multi-task DNN (MTDNN) models that output multiple predictions simultaneously are often applied in autonomous vehicles to reduce inference time and device power consumption.
 In \cite{Tei18}, street classification, vehicle detection, and road segmentation problems were solved using a single MultiNet model.
 In \cite{Piz19}, the researchers trained an MTDNN to detect drivable areas and road classes for vehicle navigation.
-DLT-Net, presented in \cite{Qia20}, is a unified neural network for the simultaneous detection of drivable areas, lane lines, and traffic objects; it aims to localize the vehicle when an HD map is unavailable.
+DLT-Net, presented in \cite{Qia20}, is a unified neural network for the simultaneous detection of drivable areas, lane lines, and traffic objects.
+The network localizes the vehicle when a high-definition (HD) map is unavailable.
 The context tensors between subtask decoders in DLT-Net share mutual features learned from different tasks.
-A lightweight multi-task semantic attention network was proposed in \cite{Lai21} to achieve object detection and semantic segmentation simultaneously; this network boosts detection performance and reduces computational costs through the use of a semantic attention module.
-YOLOP \cite{Don21} is a panoptic driving perception network that simultaneously performs traffic object detection, drivable area segmentation, and lane detection on an NVIDIA TITAN XP GPU at a speed of 41 FPS.
-In the commercially available TESLA Autopilot system \cite{tesla}, images from different cameras with different viewpoints are entered into separate MTDNNs to individually complete driving scene semantic segmentation, monocular depth estimation, and object detection tasks.
-The outputs of these MTDNNs are further fused in bird’s-eye-view (BEV) networks to directly output reconstructed road representation, traffic objects, and static infrastructure in aerial view.
+A lightweight multi-task semantic attention network was proposed in \cite{Lai21} to achieve simultaneous object detection and semantic segmentation; this network boosts detection performance and reduces computational costs through the use of a semantic attention module.
+YOLOP \cite{Don21} is a panoptic driving perception network that simultaneously performs traffic object detection, drivable area segmentation, and lane detection on an NVIDIA TITAN XP GPU at a speed of 41 FPS (frames per second).
+In the commercially available TESLA Autopilot system \cite{tesla}, images from cameras with different viewpoints are entered into separate MTDNNs that perform driving scene semantic segmentation, monocular depth estimation, and object detection tasks.
+The outputs of these MTDNNs are further fused in bird’s-eye-view (BEV) networks to directly output a reconstructed aerial-view map of traffic objects, static infrastructure, and the road itself.